A2Amir/Behavioral-Cloning/README.md

     The number of images After datset balancing : (7101, 160, 320, 3)
     The number of steering angles After datset balancing : (7101,)

+### Data Augmentation

+As you can see above, the number of our dataset has decreased from 24108 to 7101, indicating the need for data augmentation to address the challenge of small datasets.
+To overcome this challenge I implement tow strategies presented below:

+* I used histogram equalization to equalize each intensity values
+* Flipping Images and Steering angles by using keras preprocessing image function, which is a effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering angle.